bark-community/blinks-react-native/README.md

 Phantom, Backpack, and other wallets may choose not to display Blinks with status `none` or `blocked` to prioritize user safety.

-### Register Your Action

-To ensure your action is trusted and secure, follow these steps:

-1. **Functionality ✔️**: Verify your action works correctly using [dial.to](https://dial.to).
-2. **Clear Description 📝**: Provide a detailed description to facilitate the review process.
-3. **Thorough Testing 🧪**: Test in various environments for consistency.
-4. **Build Secure Actions 🔒**: Follow security best practices to protect users.
-5. **Valid Contact 📞**: Ensure accurate contact information for follow-ups.
-6. **Patience 🙏**: Registration reviews are currently manual; automation is being developed.

-Submit your action for registration here: [https://dial.to/register](https://dial.to/register).

-### Registry Schedule

-Submissions are reviewed during business hours, Monday through Friday.

-### Work with Us

-Dialect aims to create a decentralized, community-driven trust system.
-Interested in collaborating?
-Join us on our [community Discord](https://discord.gg/yourcommunitylink).

 ## BARK Use Cases

 ### Donation